RedWinterDawn/Unifi-Wifi/README.md

 run: yum install mongo-10gen mongo-10gen-server

 ####One Way
-scp the Unifi Controller software version 3.1.3
+scp the Unifi Controller software version 3.2.1
-NOTE: The version must be 3.1.3 at this time no other version is supported by the UI
+NOTE: The version 3.2.1 is the latest tested supported by the UI

 unzip the file e.g.: unzip UniFi.unix.zip